utilmeta/utype/docs/en/guide/cls.md

 However, in addition to the type and default value, a field often needs to be configured with other behaviors, so the following usage is needed.

 ### Configure Field
-in utype, `Field` can be used to configure the behaviors for a field.
-The following examples show the usage of some common Field configurations.
+in utype, `Field` can be used to configure behaviors for a field.
+The following examples show the usage of some common `Field` configurations.
 ```python
 from utype import Schema, Field
 from datetime import datetime